uhppoted/uhppoted-app-home-assistant/README.md

 **NOTE**: The _Alpha_ release is a first release and is entirely **use at your own risk/discretion**.
-It has had **very limited** testing - you probably won't lock yourself out of your own home (_unless of course it's late at night and pouring with rain, in which case it's inevitable_) but have a backup plan (and/or a fire axe ready).
+It has had **very limited** testing - you probably won't lock yourself out of your own home (_unless of course it's late at night and pouring with rain, in which case it's inevitable_) but please do have a backup plan (which may or may not include a fire axe).
 It is also reasonably likely that future releases may require you to reconfigure your system again i.e. it is for the brave and adventurous who like living on the edge.

 The installation below is entirely manual and installs the project as a _Home Assistant_ _custom component_.